(keep reading to learn what happened)

 What happened to Chef Eric from PJ’s Steakhouse?

-Unfortunately, Eric doesn’t seem to have much of an online presence so we have no idea what happened to him after the PJ’s Grill Kitchen Nightmares episode.
+Unfortunately, Eric doesn’t seem to have much of an online presence so I have no idea what happened to him after the PJ’s Grill Kitchen Nightmares episode.

 If anyone knows anything, please leave a comment!